bleachbit/docs/_posts/2015-09-25-command-line-interface.md

 `bleachbit --preview firefox.cache opera.cache`

-Wildcards are allowed for options (though not cleaners), so to preview deleting all of Opera, run:
+Wildcards are allowed for options (though not cleaners), so to preview deleting all options for Opera, run:

 `bleachbit --preview opera.*`